 Kaber Esplin, a technology manager for Garkane Energy, said the fire destroyed part of their transmission line that provides power to their entire service area — causing "an unprecedented outage."

-Esplin said they made temporary repairs last week, but on Wednesday, they had a plan in place to make those repairs permanent.
+Esplin said they made temporary repairs last week, but on Wednesday, their goal was to make those repairs permanent.

-In order to do that, they would have to de-energize the transmission lines.
-In order to prevent power outages to residents during this time, they placed six generators around the communities impacted — largely in Wayne County, just southeast of the 65,000-acre wildfire.
+In order to do that, they had to de-energize the transmission lines.
+They placed six generators around the communities impacted — largely in Wayne County, just southeast of the 65,000-acre wildfire.